swapnilbamble1438/GoBlog/README.md

 # GoBlog
 ## It is an Online Blogging Application.
+-  Create and post the Blogs
+-  Like and Dislike the Blogs
+-  Update User Profile, etc.

 ### It is Java J2EE Application.
 Build in Eclipse IDE using Maven Project.

 ### Technology used in this Project: